-Non-teaching Space funding
+Non-Teaching Space funding

 - Spending NTS funding

-- Returning unspent NTS funding to the Ministry
+- Returning unspent NTS funding

 - administration areas